ingeniasoftware/luthier-ci/docs/en/005_middleware.md

     <i class="fa fa-check" aria-hidden="true"></i>
     <strong>Create a middleware from the command line</strong>
     <br />
-    If you have activated the built-in CLI tools of Luthier-CI, use the <code>luthier make middleware [name]</code> command to create a new middleware
+    If you have activated the built-in CLI tools of Luthier CI, use the <code>luthier make middleware [name]</code> command to create a new middleware
 </div>

 ### <a name="assign-a-middleware"></a> Assign a middleware